dennis-aclue/testing-react-with-jest-and-rtl/README.md

 React comes out with a default ESLint configuration.
 It is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.
 ESLint is built into Create React App.
 It is just a matter how to configure it.
+In following with background of the airbnb plugin!
+For first use:

 1. Install ESLint and the plugin for testing library in Jest, inside /src folder: https://github.com/testing-library/eslint-plugin-testing-library